olliw42/fastmavlink/README.md

 ## Installation ##

 The simplest method to use fastMavlink is to use the pre-generated C code provided with this repository in the `c_library` subfolder.
-Simply just grab this folder and copy it to any location you like.
+Simply grab this folder and copy it to any location you like.
 A more canonical approach would be to clone this repository into your standard location for github projects.

-If you want to generate the C code yourself ([Code Generation](#code-generation)), and need the standard xml dialect definition files (which you most likely will), you in addition want to get  the mavlink repository.
+If you want to generate the C code yourself ([Code Generation](#code-generation)), and need the standard xml dialect definition files (which you most likely will), then you in addition want to get  the mavlink repository.
 The canonical approach would be to also clone it into the same location you chose for the fastMavlink repository.

 ## C Code Usage ##